xLightsSequencer/xLights/README.txt

-   -- enh (dkulp) Esc to cancel drag/paste in Pictures assist -- enh (dkulp) Add Butterfly types 2-5 to "Experimental GPU Rendering" option -- enh (scott) Added Flip Horizontal and Flip Vertical to Layout Tab -- enh (scott) Variou smart receiver type checks
-   -- enh (scott) Increased ESPixelStick v4 ESP32 Max Universe size to 12
-   -- enh (keith) Add the ability to use a state as a face outline when using node ranges -- enh (keith) Add entec controller properties (no upload yet)
+   -- enh (dkulp) Esc to cancel drag/paste in Pictures assist -- enh (dkulp) Add Butterfly types 2-5 to "Experimental GPU Rendering" option -- enh (scott) Added Flip Horizontal and Flip Vertical to Layout Tab -- enh (scott) Various smart receiver type checks -- enh (scott) Increased ESPixelStick v4 ESP32 Max Universe size to 12 -- enh (keith) Add the ability to use a state as a face outline when using node ranges -- enh (keith) Add entec controller properties (no upload yet)